 Strategically located in the heart of Puerto Ayora, two blocks away from the pier, this boutique hotel offers comfortable accommodation in its fully equipped ample and comfortable rooms.
 For more information, pricing, or to reserve your room visit Cucuve Suites.

 At Semilla Verde, they believe your experience in the Galapagos Islands should be as unique and natural as you are.
-So, we offer you the chance to stay somewhere far removed from your busy life and the standard hotel offering you may be used to.
+So, they offer you the chance to stay somewhere far removed from your busy life and the standard hotel offering you may be used to.
 Giant tortoises visit the seasonal ponds on the property from August to March and native birds such as Darwin Finches, Yellow Warblers, Dark Billed Cuckoos and Galapagos Mockingbirds thrive in the lush green canopy all year round.
 For more information, pricing, or to reserve your room visit Semilla Verde Boutique Hotel.

 On the Galapagos Islands, Galapagos Bed & Breakfast house is in Puerto Ayora.
 It is a 5-minute walk from the waterfront and offers rooms with a private balcony and hammock.
 Rooms are air conditioned and offer an LCD TV with cable channels.
 Each is decorated in a simple style with bright fabrics and features a safe and a private bathroom.
 They feature either private balconies or patios with hammocks.
 The guesthouse serves breakfast every morning and which can also be enjoyed on the terrace overlooking the grounds.
 For more information, pricing, or to reserve your room visit Hotel Galapagos Suites B&B.